RaulSanchezVazquez/serverless_xgboost/README.md

-The scores obtained manully and comparable to the scores obtained from the `xgboost.XGBClassifier` model, as shown bellow:
+The scores fetched manully are the same to the scores obtained from the `xgboost.XGBClassifier` model, as shown bellow:

 ```python